KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 Ideally, I'd like to use the spacebar to toggle bits in a glyph.
 But, this poses a bit of a problem with our current event dispatcher.
 The space is what Forth uses to separate words; ergo, it cannot appear *in* a word.
 Several approaches exist to remedy this: we could change our `handler` word to use hexadecimal ASCII codes in the words it looks up instead of the actual characters themselves, or we can add custom logic to detect spaces and dispatch accordingly.

-The former approach requires changing a lot of lines of code: everything in block 114, and a few in block 104, and whatever is new for dispatching on the space (I figure, two lines of code).
+The former approach requires changing a greater number of lines of code: everything in block 114, and a few in block 104, and whatever is new for dispatching on the space (I figure, two lines of code).
 That's less than 32 lines of code for sure; however, I think I can do it in only 4 to 5 lines of code if I just dispatch on the space explicitly.
 For this reason, I choose the latter approach.

     104 LIST
     3 OPEN